airazabal92/iEat/README.md

 ## Description

-This application lets users input their dietary restrictions, calories, and diet to generate a weekly meal plan with recipe instructions and list of all ingredients needed to go shopping with.
+This application lets users input their dietary restrictions, calories, and diet type to generate a weekly meal plan with recipe instructions and list of all ingredients needed to go shopping with.

 ## Application